-When you buy or sell a dental practice in the UK, the total price is not a single lump sum.
-It is split into two distinct categories: goodwill and tangible assets.
-The proportion of the price allocated to goodwill is typically between 60% and 80% of the total, but the exact split depends on the practice's NHS/private mix, location, profitability, and the value of its physical equipment.
+When you buy or sell a dental practice in the UK, the total price is not a single undifferentiated figure.
+On an asset sale it is split into two distinct categories: goodwill and tangible assets.
+The proportion allocated to goodwill is typically between 60% and 80% of the total, with the equipment, fixtures and fit-out making up the balance.
+The exact split depends on the practice's NHS/private mix, its location, its profitability and the value of its physical equipment.

 What Is Goodwill in a Dental Practice Sale?

-Goodwill is the intangible value of a practice that goes beyond its physical assets.
-It represents the reputation, patient list, location, established referral relationships, and the ongoing income stream that the buyer acquires.
-In a dental context, goodwill is often the largest single component of the purchase price.
+Goodwill is the intangible value of a practice that sits beyond its physical assets.
+It captures the reputation, the patient list, the location, the established referral relationships and the ongoing income stream the buyer is acquiring.
+In a dental context it is usually the largest single component of the price.

-For NHS practices, goodwill is closely linked to the value of the UDA contract and the performer list.
-For private practices, it reflects the recurring patient base and the brand.
-Mixed practices sit somewhere in between.
+For NHS-heavy practices, goodwill is closely tied to the value of the UDA contract and the established performer base.
+Bear in mind there is no national UDA value: each contract is priced on its own per-UDA figure, so two superficially similar NHS practices can carry very different goodwill.
+For private practices, goodwill reflects the recurring patient base, the fee levels and the brand.
+Mixed practices sit between the two.

-HMRC accepts that goodwill is a capital asset.
-When you sell a practice, the gain on goodwill is subject to Capital Gains Tax (CGT), not income tax.
-For the buyer, goodwill acquired after 1 April 2019 may qualify for tax relief at 6.5% per year under the Finance Act 2019 provisions.
+HMRC treats goodwill as a capital asset.
+When you sell a practice, the gain on goodwill falls under Capital Gains Tax (CGT), not income tax.
+For the buyer, goodwill acquired on or after 1 April 2019 may qualify for fixed-rate amortisation relief at 6.5% per year, but only where the qualifying conditions are met (more on that below).
+Goodwill is valued primarily on normalised EBITDA multiplied by a market multiple, and those multiples are best treated as ranges rather than a single number.
+The full method is set out in our guide to dental practice valuation methods.

 Typical Goodwill Percentages by Practice Type

-- NHS-heavy practice (80%+ NHS income): Goodwill 60-70% of total price.
-Tangible assets 30-40%.
-The UDA contract is the primary driver of value, but the physical surgery and equipment still matter.
+- NHS-heavy practice (predominantly NHS income): goodwill around 60-70% of the total, tangible assets 30-40%.
+The UDA contract is the primary value driver, but the physical surgery and equipment still carry weight.

-- Private practice (80%+ private income): Goodwill 70-80%.
-Tangible assets 20-30%.
-Private practices command higher goodwill multiples because patient loyalty and fee levels are less constrained by NHS contract terms.
+- Private practice (predominantly private income): goodwill around 70-80%, tangible assets 20-30%.
+Private practices tend to command higher goodwill multiples because patient loyalty and fee levels are less constrained by NHS contract terms.

-- Single-surgery or low-equipment practice: Goodwill could be 75-85% if the practice has minimal physical assets but strong patient flow.
+- Single-surgery or low-equipment practice: goodwill can reach 80-85% where the practice has minimal physical assets but strong, sticky patient flow.

-- Multi-surgery, high-equipment practice: Goodwill might drop to 55-65% if the practice has expensive digital scanners, OPG machines, or refurbished surgeries.
+- Multi-surgery, high-equipment practice: goodwill can fall towards 55-65% where the practice carries expensive digital scanners, CBCT or OPG machines and recently refurbished surgeries.

-These percentages are guidelines.
+These percentages are guidelines, not rules.
 Every transaction is negotiated individually, and the final allocation must reflect the actual value of the assets being transferred.
+The table below shows how the same broad price might be apportioned across two contrasting practices, expressed purely as percentages of the total.

 Why the Goodwill Split Matters for Tax